zakirullin/cognitive-load/README.md

 isValid = var > someConstant
 isAllowed = condition2 || condition3
 isSecure = condition4 && !condition5
-// 🧠, we don't need to remember conditions, there are descriptive variables if isValid && isAllowed && isSecure {
+// 🧠, we don't need to remember the conditions, there are descriptive variables if isValid && isAllowed && isSecure {
     ...
 }